-Creeping eruption is a human infection with dog or cat hookworm larvae (immature worm).
+Creeping eruption is a human infection with dog or cat hookworm larvae (immature worms).

 Hookworm eggs are found in the stool of infected dogs and cats.
-When the eggs hatch, the larvae infest any contaminated soil and vegetation.
+When the eggs hatch, the larvae can infest soil and vegetation.

 Creeping eruption is more common in countries with warm climates.
-In the United States, the southeast has the highest rates of infection.
-The main risk factor for this disease is contact with damp, sandy soil that has been contaminated with infected cat or dog feces.
+In the United States, the Southeast has the highest rates of infection.
+The main risk factor for this disease is contact with damp, sandy soil that has been contaminated with infected cat or dog stool.
 More children than adults are infected.

 Your health care provider can often diagnose this condition by looking at your skin.
 In rare cases, a skin biopsy is done to rule out other conditions.
 In very rare cases, a blood test is done to see if you have increased eosinophils (a type of white blood cell).

-Anti-parasitic drugs such as thiabendazole, albendazole, or ivermectin may be used to treat the infection.
+Anti-parasitic medicines may be used to treat the infection.

 Creeping eruption often goes away by itself over weeks to months.
-Treatment helps the infection go away more quickly and is successful.
+Treatment helps the infection go away more quickly.